jmitchel3/rav/README.md

 # rav

-A cross-platform Python CLI to shortcut tp command-line commands.
+A cross-platform Python CLI to shortcut to command-line commands.
 Inspired by Makefiles and npm scripts.

 ### Install

 It's recommended that you use a virtual environment with `rav`.
-The only third party dependency is `PyYAML`.

 ```
-python -m pip install rav
+python3 -m pip install rav
 ```
+> Minimum python version is 3.7

 Basic Usage: